 Mountain lions in our deserts and related lions in the south and central coast of California are at risk of extinction.
 A petition to state list these animals as threatened is being heard by the California Fish and Game Commission.
-Find out below what you can do to support their listing before April 14, 2020.
+Here’s what you can do to support their listing by April 10th.

 One night in December 2018, police shot and killed a mountain lion in a residential area up in the hills above the high desert town of Yucca Valley.

 It was the second night in a row officers had been called after the lion entered a chicken coop and killed a number of birds.
 The first time, officers managed to chase the lion away.
 On this night though, the lion was still inside the coop and refused to leave.

 In an emotional statement after the lion’s death, police said they simply didn’t have the resources to tranquilize and remain with the lion.
 “If there were any other immediate resolutions, we can ensure you they would have been utilized.
 It would certainly benefit us all to have more accessible resources such as Fish & Wildlife at all times.
 However, they too are faced with many geographic obstacles…”

 Why was the mountain lion so close to a residential area?
 This case highlights one of the worrying factors around the status of this iconic and majestic species.

 Increasingly, mountain lion habitat is lost, fragmented or otherwise encroached upon by human beings.
 About 100 mountain lions a year are legally killed after a “depredation event” — when a mountain lion kills livestock or pets.
 Another 100 are killed every year when they try to cross roads — something the Mojave Desert Land Trust is working to address by preserving wildlife corridors and investigating the potential for the construction of wildlife crossings.

 Mountain lions can also die at the hands of poachers or after eating animals that have ingested rat poisons.
 When added together, isolation and these human-caused mountain lion deaths exceed the threshold established by biologists for sustainable populations in many California regions.